Partial VOROS: A Cost-aware Performance Metric for Binary Classifiers with Precision and Capacity Constraints: BACKGROUND

 We wish to use dataset $\mathcal{D}$ to evaluate a score-producing binary classifier $\mathcal{F} : \mathcal{X} \rightarrow \mathbb{R}$.
 This score can be thresholded to produce a binary prediction $\hat{Y}_i$.
 We refer to a classifier using threshold $\tau$ to make binary predictions as a \textbf{binarized classifier}, denoted $\mathcal{F}_\tau$.
 By comparing predictions to true labels over all $\nALL$ examples, we can count the number of true positives $\nTP$, false positives $\nFP$, true negatives $\nTN$, and false negatives $\nFN$.

 We now establish concepts needed for a cost-aware ROC analysis, following~\citet{ratigan2024voros}.

 \begin{defn}[ROC Space] The performance of binarized classifier $\mathcal{F}_{\tau}$ on dataset $\mathcal{D}$ at a particular threshold $\tau$ can be represented as a point $(h,k)$ in two-dimensional space where $h$ is the false positive rate and $k$ the true positive rate.
-We refer to the set of all possible such $(h,k)$ points, which span the unit square $[0,1] \times [0,1]$, as \textbf{ROC space}. \end{defn}
+We refer to the set of all possible such $(h,k)$ points, which span the unit square $[0.0,1.0] \times [0.0,1.0]$, as \textbf{ROC space}. \end{defn}

 ROC space is useful for assessing classifier performance with respect to cost.
-Let $C_0$ define the cost of a false positive and $C_1$ the cost of a false negative.
-Given a dataset, the total cost of all possible mistakes is given by $C_0|\mathcal{N}|+C_1|\mathcal{P}|$.
-Naturally, assigning costs to points in ROC space depends on the relative sizes of $C_0$ and $C_1$ and the relative sizes of $|\mathcal{P}|$ and $|\mathcal{N}|$.
+Let $\cFP$ define the cost of a false positive and $\cFN$ the cost of a false negative.
+Given a dataset, the total cost of all possible mistakes is given by $\cFP|\mathcal{N}|+\cFN|\mathcal{P}|$.
+Naturally, assigning costs to points in ROC space depends on the \emph{ratio} of costs $\cRatio = \frac{\cFP}{\cFN}$ and the relative sizes of $|\mathcal{P}|$ and $|\mathcal{N}|$.
 Following~\citet{ratigan2024voros}, we can capture this dependency in one parameter $t \in [0.0, 1.0]$.